sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 Sampling distribution of the mean
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With this in mind, let’s abandon the idea that our studies will have
+With this in mind, let us abandon the idea that our studies will have
 sample sizes of 10,000 and consider instead a very modest experiment
 indeed.
-This time around we’ll sample *N* = 5 people and measure
+This time around we will sample *N* = 5 people and measure
 their IQ scores.
 As before, I can simulate this experiment in jamovi
 ``= NORM(100,15)`` function, but I only need 5 participant IDs this
 time, not 10,000.
 These are the five numbers that jamovi generated: